 Tip: Examine your sample board in the room

+you'll be painting.
 The look will vary dramatically

 under different lighting conditions.